maxlieblich/math126/src/syllabus.md

 # Math 126 Syllabus

-*This syllabus is subject to minor revision throughout the quarter; changes will be announced on the [course webpage](http://maxlieblich.github.io/math126), in class, or on [Piazza](http://piazza.com/washington/fall2014/math126gi/home)*.
+*This syllabus is subject to minor revision throughout the quarter; changes will be announced on the [course webpage](http://maxlieblich.github.io/math126), in class, or on Piazza (link provided when you signed up)*.

 **Professor:** [Max Lieblich](http://www.math.washington.edu/~lieblich/)
 **Office:** Padelford C-529